beer-garden/beer-garden/src/app/docker/README.md

 to run local plugins, you should mount the directory containing the plugins on the host to that directory on the container.

-> **NOTE**: Currently local plugins can only be configured using the
+> **NOTE**: Currently local plugins can only be configured via a configuration
-> configuration file method of configuration described above.
-Plugins will not
+> file, as described above.
+Plugins will not be able to read required
-> be able to read required configuration that is supplied via command line
+> configuration that is supplied via command line arguments or environment
-> arguments or environment variables.
+> variables.

 ### Adding plugin dependencies